mraniki/tt/docs/01_start.rst

 👋 Getting Started
 ==================

-.. note:: First time, use a testnet account, create a sandbox account on Binance https://testnet.binance.org/.
+.. note:: First time, use a testnet account and create a sandbox account on Binance https://testnet.binance.org/.
-   You can copy/paste the below for quick start via the discord platform.
+   You can copy/paste the below for quick start using discord platform.
 You will need to replace the values with your own.

    Copy the content to :file:`settings.toml`